magomimmo/modern-cljs/doc/tutorial-03.md

-# Tutorial 3 - CLJ based http-server
+# Tutorial 3 - Ring and Compojure

 In this tutorial you are going to substitute the external http-server that we configured in [tutorial 2][1] with [ring][2] and